Regenerative Medicine and Cell Therapies

 There are thousands of clinical trials underway to explore the use of RMCTs for many conditions, including cancer, cardiovascular disease, diabetes, degenerative joint conditions, neurological conditions, wound healing, and most recently, COVID-19.

-The 21st Century Cures Act contained several provisions to make safe and effective regenerative cellular therapies available to patients, including extending Food and Drug Administration (FDA) expedited programs to include regenerative therapies through the Regenerative Medicine Advanced Therapy program and providing funds for research on regenerative medicine through the National Institutes of Health.
+The 21st Century Cures Act laid the groundwork for making safe and effective regenerative medicine and cell therapies available to patients, including extending Food and Drug Administration (FDA) expedited programs to include regenerative therapies through the Regenerative Medicine Advanced Therapy program and by providing initial funds for research on regenerative medicine through the National Institutes of Health.

-The next step is to establish a method for systematically tracking health outcomes, safety, and efficacy of treatments through a national outcomes database or registry.
+A method for systematically tracking health outcomes, safety, and efficacy of treatments is needed, which can be accomplished through an outcomes database or registry.

 Benefits of an Outcomes Database or Registry

-- Providing another means of evidence development for regulatory decision-making (e.g., real-world evidence)
+- Providing another means of real-world evidence development for regulatory decision-making.